MichaelMwb/LLM-Powered-Quote-Retrieval/README.md

 22359: 'You can either complain about it or grind, I choose to grind.'
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Kyle Vidrine, *Wake Up The Winner In You: Your Time Is Now*
+&nbsp;&nbsp;&nbsp;&nbsp;Kyle Vidrine, *Wake Up The Winner In You: Your Time Is Now*

 360281: 'I got that money on my mind but I ain't blind.
 I see that if I want it, I have to grind.'
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jonathan Anthony Burkett
+&nbsp;&nbsp;&nbsp;&nbsp;Jonathan Anthony Burkett

-325464: 'You could never understand why I grind like I doMakiyah & Jalani why I grind like I do' &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nicki Minaj
+325464: 'You could never understand why I grind like I doMakiyah & Jalani why I grind like I do'

-Time taken: 1.466 seconds
+&nbsp;&nbsp;&nbsp;&nbsp;Nicki Minaj

 Paraphrase your quote: Coding is the future